ahmed-abd0/searchable/README.md

 ## Search Usage Example

-- first use Abdo\Searchable\Searchable trait in your model
+- Use the Abdo\Searchable\Searchable trait in your model.
-- then define the columns you want to use for searching in searchable array like below
+- Define the columns you want to use for searching within the searchable array.
-- then use the search scope for searching the selected columns
+- Utilize the search scope to perform searches on the selected columns.

 ```php
 // model